-Figure 12: Schematic diagram of the relationships between the volume of storage, flow type, and channel topography. α is the channel gradient, α_1 is the theoretical boundary of the channel gradient between fully unsaturated and partly saturated sediment transport, and α_2 is the theoretical boundary of the channel gradient between partly and fully saturated sediment transport.
+15 Figure 11: Schematic diagram of the relationships between the volume of storage, flow type, and channel topography. α is the channel gradient, α1 is the theoretical boundary of the channel gradient between fully unsaturated and partly saturated sediment transport, and α2 is the theoretical boundary of the channel gradient between partly and fully saturated sediment transport.

-5 7 Summary and conclusion
+7 Summary and conclusion

-We investigated the interaction between flow type (partly and fully saturated flows) and accumulation conditions of sediment storage (i.e., channel gradient and volume of storage) in the debris flow initiation zone at the Ohya landslide, Japan, using various methods, including a physical analysis of static force, field monitoring, periodical TLS surveys, and an estimation of the volume of storage using GIS.
-Our study revealed that both partly and fully saturated debris flows are important
+We investigated the interaction between flow characteristics and topography in the debris flow initiation zone at the Ohya landslide, Japan, using various methods, including a physical analysis of static force, field monitoring, periodical TLS surveys, and an estimation of the volume of storage using GIS.
+Our study revealed that both partly and fully saturated debris flows are important hydrogeomorphic processes in the initiation zone because of the steep terrain.
+The predominant type of flow (partly or fully saturated) is affected by the volume of storage as well as rainfall patterns, which control the amount of water in the storage.
+In addition, small-scale channel gradients (on the order of meters) formed by erosion and deposition during debris

-- 10 hydrogeomorphic processes in the initiation zone because of the steep terrain.
-The predominant type of flow is affected by the volume of storage as well as rainfall patterns, which control the amount of water in the storage.
-For example, fully saturated flow dominated when total volume of storage < 10,000 m3, while partly saturated dominated when total of the storage > 15,000 m3.
-In addition, small-scale channel gradients (on the order of meters) formed by erosion and deposition reflected the dominant flow type in the debris flow events.
-A large part of the channel sections after partly saturated debris flows were steeper than - 15 22.2°, while fully saturated debris flows tended to formed channel sections gentler than 22.2°.
-Such relationship between flow type and channel gradient could be explained by a simple analysis of static force at the bottom of the sediment mass.
+25 flow events reflect the dominant flow type in the flow.
+Such interactions between flow characteristics and topography could be explained by a simple analysis of static force at the bottom of the sediment mass.

 Our study implies that the volume of storage and the rainfall patterns, which control predominant debris flow type classified by the ratio of the depth of the saturated zone, are potential information to improve debris-flow warning system, since the flow characteristics (e.g., sediment concentration, velocity) is different among debris flow types.
-In addition, our study elucidated
+In addition, our study elucidated that the slope gradient of geomorphic units is the key factor in the estimation of predominant type of the sediment transport processes in debris flow torrents.
+Therefore periodical measurement of the topography in debris flow initiation zones is